MarioNette: Self-Supervised Sprite Learning

-Our contributions include the following: \begin{itemize} \item We describe a grid-based anchor system along with a learned dictionary of textured patches (with transparency) to extract a sprite-based image representation. \item We propose a method to learn the patch dictionary and the grid-based representation jointly in a differentiable, end-to-end fashion. \item We compare to past work on learned disentangled graphics representations. \item We show how our method generalizes to finding visual patterns in natural images and video. \end{itemize} We will release all code and models upon publication.
+Our contributions include the following: \begin{itemize} \item We describe a grid-based anchor system along with a learned dictionary of textured patches (with transparency) to extract a sprite-based image representation. \item We propose a method to learn the patch dictionary and the grid-based representation jointly, in a differentiable, end-to-end fashion. \item We compare to past work on learned disentangled graphics representations for video games. \item We show how our method offers promising avenues for further work towards identifying visual patterns in more complex data such as natural images and video. \end{itemize}